-They add colour to the coatings and covers imperfections which may appear in the tablet core.
-Examples include dyes, lakes (aluminum lakes) and pigments (titanium dioxide or other inorganic colouring agents).
+Colourants add color to the coatings and cover imperfections which may appear in the tablet core.
+Examples include dyes, lakes (aluminum lakes), and pigments (titanium dioxide or other inorganic coloring agents).

 These materials reduce friction between coated tablets and thus prevent dust formation during drying.
 Examples include talc and colloidal silicon dioxide.

-Flavours improve and enhance the acceptability and palatability of the dosage form in order to maximize patient compliance.
-E.g., cinnamon, fruit flavours etc.
+Flavors improve and enhance the acceptability and palatability of the dosage form in order to maximize patient compliance.
+E.g., cinnamon, fruit flavors, etc.

 vii.
 Suspension stabilizers